Turkish Halkbank to open 1st digital branch in Serbia

-Turkish lender Halkbank is set to add a new branch to its network in Serbia, where it already has a wide-range presence, a bank official told Anadolu Agency.
+Turkish lender Halkbank is set to add a new branch to its network in Serbia, where it already has a wide-range presence.

 Halkbank is one of Turkey's biggest banks and a state-run lender.
 It bought a 76.76 percent stake in Serbia’s local lender, Cacanska Banka, on May 20, 2015.